 Our tax code should never be used as a way to enforce bad policies like Obamacare or to quiet critics of this administration, like with the IRS targeting scandal.
 We need significant tax reform to unleash the full economic potential of the private sector.

 Our Second Amendment rights must always be protected.
 I am a hunter, a gun owner and have a conceal-carry permit.
-I have consistently voted to protect the rights of gun owners, sportsmen and collectors.
+I have consistently voted to protect the rights of gun owners, sportsmen, and collectors.
 And I always will.

-President Obama and his liberal allies have never respected our Second Amendment rights.
 I will continue to fight their attempts to infringe upon our constitutional right to keep and bear arms.

-The media, activist judges and the Obama Administration are attempting to redefine our values – such as the definition of marriage.
 As Christians and conservatives, it is our responsibility to stand up for our beliefs and our values.